Burial & Cremation Options

-Your next consideration focuses on choosing the method of disposition - traditional burial or cremation.
+Your next consideration focuses on choosing the method of disposition - traditional burial, green burial or cremation service.
 Usually, people are clear on this point.
 In fact, your loved one may have made their plans in advance stating exactly how they wish to be cared for.
 But it can be a hard decision for some families, especially when the wishes of the deceased were never clearly stated.
 If that's the case, please know we're able to help you come to the perfect decision for your loved one, and for you.

 Once you decide, the finer details come into focus.
 If you've chosen casketed burial, then selection of the casket, outer enclosure, and cemetery plot are the next decisions to be made.

 If cremation is your choice, then you'll need to consider the following decisions: when might the private identification, public viewing or visitation, memorial service and/or gathering be carried out, what type of ceremony is to be held and where, and whether the cremated remains will be placed in a mausoleum niche, scattered, or buried in cemetery grounds.
 Our firm is one of the few in Maryland to operate our own crematory, only performing cremation for the families we assist.
 We ensure that cremation is done individually and privately through constant oversight and supervision.
 Our all inclusive cremation offerings eliminate confusion and provide simplicity to a time of overwhelming stress.

 Alternatives to both Burial and Cremation are our Green/Natural Burial options exclusively available only at our privately owned cemeteries in Annapolis and Easton.